Anna Botsford Comstock: Career

 Anna Botsford Comstock both wrote and illustrated several books, including Ways of the Six-Footed (1903), How to Keep Bees (1905), The Handbook of Nature Study (1911), The Pet Book (1914), and Trees at Leisure (1916).
 She also wrote the novel Confessions to a Heathen Idol (1906).
 The horticulturist Liberty Hyde Bailey and her husband both told her they expected The Handbook of Nature Study to lose money, but it became a standard textbook for teachers and was later translated into eight languages, with over twenty printings.
 It is still in print.

 Comstock is most famous for being one of the first to bring her students and other teachers out-of-doors to study nature.
 In 1895, she was appointed to the New York State Committee for the Promotion of Agriculture.
 In this position, she planned and implemented an experimental course of nature study for the public schools.
 The program was approved for statewide use through the extension service of Cornell.
 She then wrote and spoke on behalf of the program, helped train teachers, and prepared classroom materials.
 Starting in 1897, she taught nature study at Cornell.
 Comstock was the first female professor at Cornell.
 After being appointed assistant professor of nature study in 1898, she was demoted to lecturer due to opposition from trustees over the appointment of a woman.
 She again became an assistant professor in 1913.
 She was finally recognized as a full professor in 1920.

 (In 1911, Martha Van Rensselaer and Flora Rose became the first women with full professorships at Cornell.)

 Comstock edited Nature-Study Review from 1917 to 1923, and she was on the staff of Country Life in America.

 Later life and legacy

 In 1922, Comstock retired from Cornell as professor emerita but continued to teach in the summer session.
 In 1923, the League of Women Voters chose Anna Botsford Comstock and her Cornell colleague, Martha Van Rensselaer, as two of the twelve greatest living American women to have "'contributed most in their respective fields for the betterment of the world.'"
 In 1930, she received an honorary doctorate in Humane Letters from Hobart College.

 Comstock died in Ithaca, New York in 1930.
 In 1988, she was inducted into the National Wildlife Federation Conservation Hall of Fame.

+She was a member of the First Unitarian Society of Ithaca.
+In 1945, a stained glass window with a portrait of her in long white and blue robes, teaching children in nature, was installed in its sanctuary in her memory.

 Comstock Hall, a residence hall at Hobart and William Smith Colleges, was named in her honor.

+Camp Comstock, a girl scout camp at Crowbar Point on the west shore of Cayuga Lake, was named in her honor.